BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-DEFINITIONS.md

 To facilitate further decoding, it is RECOMMENDED that the payload of an `Envelope` should itself be tagged CBOR.

-`Envelope` can contain as its payload another CBOR-encoded `Envelope`.
-This facilitates both sign-then-encrypt and encrypt-then sign constructions.
+`Envelope` may contain as its payload another CBOR-encoded `Envelope`.
+This facilitates various constructions, including sign-then-encrypt and encrypt-then sign.

-The reason why `.plaintext` messages may be signed and `.encrypted` messages may not is that generally a signer should have access to the content they are signing, therefore this design encourages the sign-then-encrypt order of operations.
+The reason why `.plaintext` messages may be signed and `.encrypted` messages may not is that generally a signer should have access to the content of what they are signing, therefore this design encourages the sign-then-encrypt order of operations.
 If encrypt-then-sign is preferred, then this is easily accomplished by creating an `.encrypted` and then enclosing that envelope in a `.plaintext` with the appropriate signatures.

 A `Permit` specifies the conditions under which an `EncryptedMessage` may be decrypted.
 It is an enumerated type with three cases: